-Though the number of children dying from diarrheal diseases — close to half a million yearly — would still count as high, it has actually by a substantial two-thirds since 1990.
+Though the number of children dying from diarrheal diseases — close to half a million yearly — would still count as high, it has actually fallen by a substantial two-thirds since 1990.

 Even now, there’s potential to further maximise ORS adoption worldwide.

 Mahalanabis was born on 12 November 1934 in East Bengal (now Bangladesh).
-He studied medicine and specialised in paediatrics in Calcutta (now Kolkata) before his academic journey in the United Kingdom (Queen Elizabeth Hospital for Children, London) and United States (Johns Hopkins University).
+He studied medicine and specialised in paediatrics in Calcutta (now Kolkata) before continuing his academic journey in the United Kingdom (Queen Elizabeth Hospital for Children, London) and United States (Johns Hopkins University).